Run the Gumball Machine Front End dApp

 In the previous Step-by-Step section we looked at the basics of how to create a dApp with a simple front end.
 In this one we'll take this further by applying the same concepts to our Gumball Machine package.

-We have a deployed Gumball Machine package to the test network in Use the Gumball Machine on Stokenet, so all this section will introduce is a front end for that package.
+We deployed a Gumball Machine package onto the test network in Use the Gumball Machine on Stokenet, so all this section will introduce is a front end for that package.
 (You may need to go back to the Use the Gumball Machine on Stokenet section if you don't already have a deployed and working Gumball Machine) This example will be more complex than the last, introducing the Gateway API to query network state, and using all our transaction manifests from Use the Gumball Machine on Stokenet.
 Just like the last section though, you'll want some familiarity with JavaScript and front end web development before jumping in.

 The code for the dapp referenced in this section can be found in our official examples here.